c-niu/sqs2poscar/README.md

 Post-processing: change `xxx` in the second line of output POSCAR file to your lattice constant.

 Note: `bestsqs.out` can be any file at present working directory.

+### Update
+After the code was released, c++ compiler on Linux seems to have added some changes to the default libraries.
+If you find the following errors:

+  sqs2poscar.cpp:218: error: ‘exit’ was not declared in this scope sqs2poscar.cpp:222: error: ‘strcat’ was not declared in this scope sqs2poscar.cpp:225: error: ‘exit’ was not declared in this scope sqs2poscar.cpp:251: error: ‘exit’ was not declared in this scope

+you can solve these errors by adding these two lines into the head of the `sqs2poscar.cpp` file:

+  #include <cstring>
+  #include <stdlib.h>